The Gunns: Bullet Club Gold / Bang Bang Gang (2023–present)

-On the February 8 episode of Dynamite, Gunns defeated The Acclaimed to win the AEW World Tag Team Championship.
-Gunns successfully defended the titles against Acclaimed, Jay Lethal and Jeff Jarrett, and Orange Cassidy and Danhausen in a four-way match at Revolution.
-They name-dropped FTR among the teams they had beaten, during a post-match interview, which led to FTR returning to AEW and attacking Gunns.
+On the February 8 episode of Dynamite, Gunns defeated The Acclaimed to win the AEW World Tag Team Championships.
+After successfully defending the titles twice, The Gunns name-dropped FTR among the teams they had beaten during a post-match interview, which led to FTR returning to AEW and attacking the Gunns.
+The Gunns subsequently lost against FTR in a title vs career match on the April 5 edition of Dynamite.
+This would effectively disband The Firm, with the Gunns allying with Jay White and Juice Robinson of Bullet Club Gold.